YuAo/TDWatchInterfaceMenu/README.md

 ```
 However, these methods require the `WKInterfaceController` object to be the one handles the menu action.
 You can not specify the target of the action.

-`TDWatchInterfaceMenu` provides a way to add menu item with a block as action handler.
+`TDWatchInterfaceMenu` provides a way to add menu item with a block as the action handler.